MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 Here are some other definitions I'll be using!

 We build images, we run them in a container.

+Image: It's like a snapshot of a computers disc drive at a point in time, which we start our app at.
+Kind of like if you have Git version control looking at an entire Disc.

+Container: Runs the image

+Alpine Linux: Most images start with Alpine as their base image

+Don't worry if this terminology seems weird.
 -->

 # What is Docker?

+📖 Terminology!

-- Image: "A Docker image is a read-only template used to build containers.
-Images are used to store and ship applications."
+- **Image:** A Docker image is a read-only template used to build containers.
+Images are used to store and ship applications.
-- Container: "A Docker container is a standardized, encapsulated environment that runs applications."
+- **Container:** A Docker container is a standardized, encapsulated environment that runs applications.
+- **Alpine Linux:** Alpine Linux is a security-oriented, lightweight Linux distribution 🐧

 ---